umbc-cmsc471/spring-2024/README.md

 Use of AI/automatic tools for grammatical assistance (such as spell-checkers or Grammarly) or small-scale predictive text (e.g., next word prediction, tab completion) is okay.
 Provided the use of these tools does not change the substance of your work, use of these tools may be, but is not required to be, disclosed.

-**Be sure to properly acknowledge whatever external help—be it from students, third party libraries, or other readings—you receive in the beginning of each assignment.** Please review this overview of [how to correctly cite a source](http://www.lib.duke.edu/libguide/bib_journals.htm) and these guidelines on [acceptable paraphrasing](http://www.indiana.edu/~wts/wts/plagiarism.html).
+**Be sure to properly acknowledge whatever external help—be it from students, third party libraries, or other readings—you receive in the beginning of each assignment.** Please review this overview of [how to correctly cite a source](https://owl.purdue.edu/owl/research_and_citation/apa6_style/apa_formatting_and_style_guide/in_text_citations_the_basics.html) and these guidelines on [acceptable paraphrasing](https://integrity.mit.edu/handbook/academic-writing/avoiding-plagiarism-paraphrasing) or [here](https://libguides.lib.miamioh.edu/c.php?g=22165&p=3357957#:~:text=Acceptable%20paraphrasing%20expresses%20an%20idea,sentence%20is%20considered%20unacceptable%20paraphrasing).

 <!-- Written answers on essay questions for homeworks and papers must be your
 own work.
 If you wish to quote a source, you must do so explicitly,